Gabrielle3101/cohort4-project/README.md

 4. Connect your project to netlify from the "Import project" page, using the "From Git Repository" button and selecting the project you want to deploy.
    Once connected, every time you git push, netlify will create a new deployment and the deployment URL will be shown on your Dashboard.

+## Acknowledgements
+I am grateful to my coach, Ms. Maggy for her help and support throughout this journey.
+I would also like to thank Hertechtrail for this opportunity and I look forward to becoming a great frontend developer.
 **Have fun building!** 🚀